hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 ### Pros ✅

-* doing multiple things at once. <!-- .element: class="fragment fade-in-then-semi-out" -->
+* doing multiple things at once.
 <br/>
 <br/>
 <br/>

 ### Cons ❌

-* we can't return a value directly; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* we can't return a value directly;
-* the workload and mechanism to run it are one and the same. <!-- .element: class="fragment fade-in-then-semi-out" -->
+* the workload and mechanism to run it are one and the same.

 note: